Keynote Speaker – Tasmin Little CBE

 Chris would like to thank everyone for their support over the years and especially this year when he is entrusted to be District Governor in 1070.

-“None of this would have been possible without the constant support of my wife Jayne who here this weekend to support me.”
+“None of this would have been possible without the constant support of my wife Jayne who is here this weekend to support me.”

 Rotary Foundation – Doing Good in the World

-Seamus Grant is Derry-born with over 20 years’ experience as a fundraiser firstly within the Credit Union sector, raising funds for a number of financial inclusion projects particularly in urban and former coalfield areas.
+Seamus Grant is Derry-born with over 20 years’ experience as a fundraiser, firstly within the Credit Union sector raising funds for a number of financial inclusion projects, particularly in urban and former coalfield areas.
 He then moved onto the Development team at the University of Leicester raising funds for medical research programmes and community engagement initiatives.

-Since early 2023, Seamus has been visiting individual Rotarians and Clubs in the UK and overseas to gain a better understanding of the Rotary movement and the amazing effect of District and Global grants throughout the world, as he continues to settle into his role as Major Giving Officer for Rotary in Great Britain & Ireland.
+Since early 2023, Seamus has been visiting individual Rotarians and Clubs in the UK and overseas to gain a better understanding of the Rotary movement and the amazing effect of District and Global Grants throughout the world, as he continues to settle into his role as Major Giving Officer for Rotary in Great Britain & Ireland.

 Tom Hunt – Before selling the company in January 2021, Tom was the Managing Director of PPM Software Limited which was formed on the 1 August 1998 and supplied software to medical consultants in private practice in the UK.
 Prior to this Tom was MD of a company supplying software to the textile industry and before that he was a partner supplying software to the newspaper industry.